-Our simulation tries to find the relationship between demand and price in a varying marketplace.
-Here we assume that the marketplace vary slowly in a very long period.
-Our simulation setting is better than \cite{qiang2016dynamic} because we consider continuous varying-coefficients and true feature recovery in our setting, which is more complex.
+This simulation tries to find the relationship between demand and price in a varying marketplace.
+The marketplace is assumed to vary slowly over a very long time.
+This simulation setting is more complex than \cite{qiang2016dynamic} because we considered continuous varying coefficients as well as true feature recovery in our setting.
 However, we did not discuss the theoretical analysis here, which is left for a future study.

-The results of our dynamic pricing simulation are shown in Figure \ref{fig:modadab}.
+The results of the dynamic pricing simulation are shown in Figure \ref{fig:modadab}.
 One can see again that the model adaptation works quite well in following the drifting coefficients, and the RMSE is much smaller than without adaptation.
-Here we also see the model selection power of the running averages in practice.
-In the plot of the coefficients with adaptation, the smallest non-zero coefficient (blue line) oscillates between being in the model and being zero until sufficient data is available, then it is permanently added to the model.
+One can also see the power of the running averages for model selection in practice.
+In the plot of the estimated coefficients with adaptation, the smallest non-zero coefficient (blue line) oscillates between being in the model and being zero until sufficient data is available, then it is permanently added to the model.